HarrisKoko/Project3-CUDA-Path-Tracer/README.md

 ### Bounding Volume Hierarchy

-For scenes with complex meshes containing thousands of triangles, testing every triangle against every ray becomes computationally prohibitive.
+For scenes with complex meshes containing thousands of triangles, testing every triangle against every ray becomes computationally impossible.
 The BVH (Bounding Volume Hierarchy) acceleration structure addresses this by organizing triangles into a hierarchical tree of axis-aligned bounding boxes.
 This allows the renderer to quickly cull large portions of geometry that a ray cannot possibly intersect.

 **Construction:**
 The BVH is constructed on the CPU during scene loading using a top-down recursive approach.
-Starting with all triangles, the algorithm splits them into two groups by selecting a split axis and position.
+Starting with all triangles, we can split them into two groups by selecting a split axis and position.
 The split axis is chosen as the widest dimension of the triangles' centroid bounding box, ensuring splits occur along the direction where triangles are most spread out.
 Triangles are then partitioned based on whether their centroid falls to the left or right of the split position.
 Each node stores its bounding box and either points to two child nodes (interior nodes) or contains a list of triangles (leaf nodes).
 Leaf nodes are created when the triangle count drops below a threshold of 8 triangles.

 **Traversal:**
 During rendering, rays traverse the BVH using an explicit stack to avoid GPU recursion limitations.
 Starting at the root, the algorithm tests if the ray intersects the node's bounding box using the slab method.
 If the ray misses, the entire subtree is culled.
 If it hits and the node is a leaf, all triangles in that leaf are tested for intersection.
 If it's an interior node, both children are pushed onto the stack for further processing.
 This hierarchical culling dramatically reduces the number of triangle intersection tests from O(n) to O(log n) on average.